Celebrating Jean O'Reilly Barlow

 Episode 1: In the beginning... there was fashion

 Fresh out of secondary school, Jean O’Reilly was preparing to attend Ireland’s National College of Art and Design when an opportunity shifted her course.
-Howard Layton, a famous British hairdresser, had flown to Dublin for the week to promote his signature brush – the Denman – and selected Jean as his muse.
+Howard Layton, a famous British hairdresser, had flown to Dublin for the week to promote his signature brush – the Denman – and selected Jean as his model.

 He gave Jean a full makeover that cut off her locks but landed her the spotlight.
 The duo appeared on the Late Late Show for an episode centered around fashion and beauty.
 After her feature on the show, the calls to use Jean as a model poured in.
 Jean signed with Grace O’Shaughnessy, sparking the beginning of the Irish supermodel…. all in one week’s time.